-False Allegations of Child Abuse in a Child Custody Case
+False Allegations of Child Abuse in a Child Custody Case in Arizona

 In many situations, such as those seen in the unpublished Arizona Court of Appeals decision in the Flynn v.
 Brown case, false or misguided accusations of abuse can severely damage relationships that are in the child’s best interests to protect.
 Amanda C. Flynn (Mother) and Gregory Scott Brown (Father) were divorced 2011.

 The family court judge awarded the mother sole legal decision-making authority and suspended the father’s parenting time on an emergency basis until the issue could be addressed in court.
 After the hearing, emergency temporary orders were affirmed, the child’s counseling was discontinued, and the trial was scheduled.

 When the child was asked what happened, she responded that her father had kissed her neck and the mother jumped to the conclusion the father had molested their daughter.
 From this point forward, the mother interpreted everything the child said as indicative of sexual behavior or a sign she had been molested.
 The family court judge found that the mother’s responses to the child held to shape the child’s statements.

 The family court judge denied the mother’s request for a modified order discontinuing the father’s parenting time.
 The trial court also found that the substantial change of circumstances presented by the case justified changing the mother’s sole legal decision making to joint legal decision making authority.
 The family court judge also found that in her misguided efforts to protect the daughter from the father, the father/daughter relationship had been damaged and was now at risk.